LACMIP/emu/docs/_documentation/georeferencing.md

 Each placemark in the *Rough Georeferencing* folder has several metadata headers pre-filled in its notes field, as shown in the figure above.
 We will go over these metadata headers more later.

 In addition to having Google Earth running, you will also need to open EMu.
-For each locality, the state, county, and feature are given in the Google Earth placemark metadata, but you should always have the EMu [Sites module]({{ site.baseurl }}/documentation/sites/) open to reference the entirety of the information about a locality.
+For each locality, the state, county, and feature are given in the Google Earth placemark metadata, but you should always have the EMu [Sites module]({{ site.baseurl }}/documentation/sites/) open to check for associated images and to reference the entirety of the information about a locality.

 ## Georeferencing a locality listed in Google Earth